Centralia, Pa

 Abandoned residential streets.

-The hill where the fire started behind the cemetery.
+The hill behind the cemetery.

 Behind this sign is the now abandoned section of Route 61 that is heavily damaged by the fire raging under it.